ethinethin/HAL8999/README.md

 Ghetto Markov chain speech bot for Discord

-discord.py is required
+discord.py is required.
+See: https://github.com/Rapptz/discord.py

-First time running, an empty file called OutputBrain.txt is needed
+A file, Token.txt, is required, in which the Discord bot token is contained.

-Another file called Token.txt is also needed, which should contain a Discord bot token
+RunBot.sh can be used to easily start the bot